Some of the most common mental health illnesses in the United States and affecting close to 40 million Americans, are depression and anxiety.

 Abstaining from alcohol or substances causes an onset of even more intense symptoms, making it quite impossible for the individual to break free from the vicious circle.
 They experience insomnia, paranoia, extreme irritability, and hallucinations.
 Alcohol withdrawal could even cause seizures.
 This reiterates the need for a physician during drug detox.

 Self Medication and GAD

 Generally Anxiety Disorder

 Research shows that less than half of those suffering from anxiety, specifically GAD or general anxiety disorder, receive the appropriate help.
-This leads to self medication and a non controlled environment of trying to alleviate symptoms and furthering mental health problems.
-Both the mental health and addiction rarely get attended.
+This leads to self-medication and a non-controlled environment of trying to alleviate symptoms and furthering mental health problems.
+Both mental health and addiction rarely get attended to.

 When Abusing Drugs or Alcohol Leads to Dual Diagnosis

 Dual Diagnosis and